edwelker/astro-markdown-personal-site/src/content/blog/panda_gourmet_mar_2025.md

 I assert that the best Szechuan restaurant in the Baltimore/DC area is DC's [Panda Gourmet](https://www.pandagourmetfusions.com/), a restaurant in the bottom of a hotel.

-I was there recently, and decided that I would breakdown the dishes I ordered.
+I was there recently, and decided that I would break down the dishes I ordered.

 ## Dry Braised Chicken

 [![Dry Braised Chicken](https://live.staticflickr.com/65535/54419176606_965675fd03_c.jpg)](https://flickr.com/photos/ed_welker/54419176606)

 The flavor relied heavily on the oil, which was infused with cinnamon and ginger.
-There was a distinct sweetness, and I could tell a good amount of sugar was used, but it wasn't sweet, it was simply balanced, alongside the MSG..
+There was a distinct sweetness, and I could tell a good amount of sugar was used, but it wasn't sweet; it was simply balanced, alongside the MSG.

 What was most surprising was what was missing.
 There was no garlic.
 No sesame seeds or peanuts.
 No scallions.
 I can't remember if previous versions contained these, but this was still delicious.